MicrosoftDocs/azure-docs/articles/active-directory/reports-monitoring/tutorial-configure-log-analytics-workspace.md

 ---
 title: Configure a log analytics workspace in Microsoft Entra ID
-description: Learn how to configure a Microsoft Entra ID Log Analytics workspace and run Kusto queries on your identity data.
+description: Learn how to configure a Microsoft Entra Log Analytics workspace and run Kusto queries on your identity data.
 services: active-directory
 ms.service: active-directory
 ms.subservice: report-monitor